 I come from a four generational fishing family, as does my husband.
 We have deep roots in this community, the community outreach aspect of this group is what drew me in.
 My favorite program and involvement in this amazing group has been administering The Clifford and Dorothy Hall Scholarship Fund, this is a fund that I started and was named for my Grandparents.
 Scholarships are given out through Newport Fishermen's Wives to students with direct family members in the fishing industry in Lincoln County and Unalaska, both communities that my grandparents and the rest of our family have fished out of, called home and we have had children utilize each school district.
 My Grandparents were by far my best tutors in the importance of community service.
 NFW's started creating a calendar and all proceeds from that calendar go directly into the scholarship fund

 My husband Kevin Dixon still fishes out of Alaska running the "F/V Seeker" but happily not nearly as much.
 We recently lost the boat we owned "F/V Corsair" to the sea, this boat had been in his family for over 40 years.
 After almost two years of searching we finally bought a replacement boat, the "F/V Tauny Ann" and we love her.
 My son Kaino is a talented welder and graphic designer but the call of the sea runs deep in his blood so he is currently also fishing with his father.
-My daughter Kalli is becoming more involved with NFW's and is an executive board member and a newlywed thats husband is currently also a commercial fisherman.
+As my daughter Kalli is getting older, she is also becoming more involved with NFW's.

 Our community is a better place thanks to groups like Newport Fishermen's Wives and I'm super proud to be a small part of it.